dickhardt/rs-sample-node-a2p3/README.md

 ## Deployment to AWS Elastic Beanstalk

-NEED TO GENERATE KEYS FOR THE HOST THAT IS BEING RUN AT AWS!!!
+1) Decide what hostname you will be using for you Resource Server.
+Set the `appID` in config.json and rerun `npm run register` to generate a new vault.json if it is different.

-1) Add the generated vault.json and config.json files to the local repo so that they will be deployed to AWS:
+2) Add the generated vault.json and config.json files to the local repo so that they will be deployed to AWS:

   git add -f vault.json
   git add -f config.json
   git commit -a -m"add in vault and config"

-2) Browse to [AWS](http://aws.amazon.com) and register or login.
+3) Browse to [AWS](http://aws.amazon.com) and register or login.

-3) Get your Access Key ID and Secret Access Key from [Security Credentials](https://portal.aws.amazon.com/gp/aws/securityCredentials)
+4) Get your Access Key ID and Secret Access Key from [Security Credentials](https://portal.aws.amazon.com/gp/aws/securityCredentials)

-4) Install and setup the [eb](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/usingCLI.html) CLI tools.
+5) Install and setup the [eb](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/usingCLI.html) CLI tools.

-5) `eb init` providing your Access Key ID and Secret Access Key and accept all defaults
+6) `eb init` providing your Access Key ID and Secret Access Key and accept all defaults.
+Note the sample does not use an external Database, you will need to modify the sample to use one.

-6) `eb start` will deply and start your application
+7) `eb start` will deply and start your application

+8) Configure your DNS or to point your host name to the host at elasticbeanstalk.com where your RS is deployed.

 When you make changes, `git aws.push` will upload your local commits to AWS (remember to `git commit -a -m"<commit description here>"`)